Tip jar

 Here’s a nice visual showing different carbon pricing initiatives:

-Here is more on the doughnut model:
+Here is a TedX talk about the doughnut model:

 Some spinning donuts (you see! it is meant to be measured after all!):